 This year's application deadline is Feb.
-4, 2019.
-First-time recipients are notified before March 4.
+24, 2020.
+First-time recipients are notified the first week of March.

 Scholarships may be renewed provided that the conditions of eligibility are met and funds are available.
 The criteria by which the award may be renewed for the subsequent year is reviewed at the end of each academic year by the department.